Coronavirus stimulus check: Qualifications, payment status, prepaid debit card and more

 If you're looking for more personal finance information, here are recommendations on how to spend the stimulus money, how coronavirus affects your rent payment and how else you can get financial relief during the outbreak.

+Do you have to pay taxes on your stimulus payment?
+Will it affect your refund next year?

-Yes.
-You don't have to pay taxes on any stimulus payment you receive from the IRS.
-It's also not an advance on your usual tax refund.
-If you get a check now, your 2019 tax refund won't be smaller as a result.
-You can spend the total of your stimulus money just like cash.
+No. You don't have to pay taxes on a stimulus payment you receive from the IRS.
+The IRS does not consider it income, and a payment you get in 2020 will not reduce your refund or increase the amount you owe when you file your 2020 tax return next year.
+It will also not count toward determining any benefits you receive from the federal government.

+You can spend your stimulus money just like cash.
 The IRS will only reduce the payment to offset past-due child support.

 How to use the Economic Impact Payment prepaid debit card